couchbaselabs/docs-ng/content/couchbase-manual-2.0/introduction-to-couchbase-server.markdown

  * Creating and Managing Buckets with Couchbase Web Console: see [Viewing Data Buckets](#couchbase-admin-web-console-data-buckets).

- * Creating and Managing Buckets with Couchbase REST-API: see [Managing Buckets](#couchbase-admin-restapi-bucketops).
+ * Creating and Managing Buckets with Couchbase REST API: see [Managing Buckets](#couchbase-admin-restapi-bucketops).

  * Creating and Managing Buckets with Couchbase CLI (Command-Line Tool): see